 ISSA 6313 Intelligence and Counter-Terrorism

 ISSA 6391 Independent Research

-A maximum of nine semester credit hours of graduate course work completed in a regionally accredited institution may be transferred toward the master’s degree in border security and security studies.
-Transfer credits cannot be applied to graduate certificates in border security or security studies.
+A maximum of nine semester credit hours of graduate course work completed in a regionally accredited institution may be transferred toward the master’s degree in Intelligence, Security Studies, and Analysis.
 Official transcripts showing the successful completion of the courses petitioned to be transferred must be on file in the College of Graduate Studies.
 No graduate work for which the student received a grade lower than B will be accepted for transfer credit.
 No graduate work which was part of a degree awarded at another institution will be accepted for transfer credit.
 All transferred course work must have been completed no more than six years prior to the awarding of the master’s degree at Angelo State University.
 Approved transfer credit will be awarded after the student has successfully completed one semester or term of graduate enrollment.
-Department head Dr. Robert Ehlers can provide a recommendation for transfer credit to the graduate dean at the student’s request.
-For more information, please contact the department head.
+Department chair Dr. Casey Jones can provide a recommendation for transfer credit to the graduate dean at the student’s request.
+For more information, please contact him at (325) 486-6422..

 Note: The Office of Admissions, in conjunction with the Department of Security Studies and Criminal Justice, will make an exception to standard policy with regard to graduates of the Air Force Intelligence Officer’s Course (14N) by allowing 12 graduate-level semester credit hours toward the degree.
 These credits will transfer upon completion of the first successful semester of enrollment in the program.